25/02/2026

 Each week, in the light of the Word of God, we will contemplate an aspect of the conversion to which we are called, allowing ourselves to be guided by the Spirit on the journey toward Easter.
 It is an invitation to allow evangelical hope to shape our way of believing, of living communion, and of participating in the mission of the Church.

-During the first week, the commentary on the Gospel of Matthew (17:1–9) is prepared by Sr. Thérèse Raad.
+During the second week, the commentary on the Gospel of Matthew (17:1–9) is prepared by Sr. Thérèse Raad, sdc.

 “There in their presence he was transfigured…”